xceyds/WinformEdge-Net472/README.md

 ## 🪄 Getting Started

-### Create a WinForm Application by using default project template
+First of all, you should create a WinForm Application by using default project template.

 **1. Replace initialization code by using WinFormedge application initialization procedure.**